-No Management Committee Name Description Executive Committee (EXCO) The Executive Committee is aided by an effective and experienced management team that is responsible for delivering and cascading the strategy of the bank with focus on the score card that includes the following strategic pillars; Performance, Risk and Governance, Service Business Technology and; People.
-The EXCO lineup includes the Managing Director/CEO, Executive Director/Chief Digital Financial Services Officer, Chief Business Officer, Chief Finance Officer, Chief HR Officer, Chief Legal Officer.
+No Management Committee Name Description Executive Committee (EXCO) The Executive Committee is aided by an effective and experienced management team that is responsible for delivering and cascading the strategy of the bank with focus on the score card that includes the following strategic pillars; i.
+Performance, ii.
+Risk and Governance, iii.
+Service iv.
+Business Technology and; v.
+People.
+The EXCO lineup includes the Managing Director/CEO, Executive Director/Chief Digital Financial Services Officer, Chief Business Officer, Chief Finance Officer, Chief HR Officer, Chief Legal Officer, Chief Credit Officer, Chief Operating Officer, and the Chief Risk Officer.
 The EXCO is accountable for the bank's strategy implementation process and ownership of Board directives with the prerogative to pass on identified tasks to different responsibility centres and enforce execution through the bank's organizational and corporate governance structures/framework.
 Contracts Committee Has the mandate to preside over all business procurement and disposal transactions.
 Human Resources Management / Disciplinary Committee The committee responsible for enterprise resource planning, recruitment, training and development, staff welfare etc. Has the mandate to preside over all staff disciplinary and grievances cases.
 Has the authority to conduct and/or direct any investigation required to fulfil its mandate as it considers necessary from time to time.
 Risk Management Committee Ensures that there is an established risk management framework in the Bank and, its structural layout and implementation processes are in full compliance with the Bank of Uganda Risk Management Guidelines and, all other relevant laws, regulations, and prudential guidelines.
 Evaluates the bank's risk profile and overall level of risk appetite monthly.
 Reviews and recommends all risk management policies for Board approval.
 Promotes and sustains a high level of risk management culture within the Bank.